Google Review Bots: Risks, Fines & Alternatives

 Search "Google review bot" and you will find Reddit threads, GitHub repos, and shady websites selling 5-star reviews by the dozen.
 The promise is tempting: more reviews, higher ratings, more customers, all on autopilot.

 But the landscape has changed dramatically.
-Google removed over 240 million fake reviews in 2024 alone, a 40% increase from 2023.
-The FTC finalized a rule in October 2024 that makes fake reviews punishable by fines of up to $53,088 per violation.
+Google says it blocked or removed over 240 million policy-violating reviews in 2024.
+The FTC Consumer Reviews and Testimonials Rule took effect in October 2024 and authorizes civil penalties for knowing violations.
 And businesses that get caught face consequences far worse than wasted money.

 This guide covers what Google review bots actually are, why the risks now outweigh any possible benefit, and what smart businesses are doing instead to build a strong review profile without breaking the rules.